Who may mentor?

 How can I find a mentor?

-BCIA recommends that you review the list of certificants in your area from our Find a Practitioner area.
-This allows you to search by certification type (BCB, BCN, or BCB-PMD).
+BCIA recommends that you review the list of certificants in your area from our Find a Practitioner/Find a Mentor area.
+This allows you to search by certification type (EEG Biofeedback, General Biofeedback, HRV Biofeedback, or Pelvic Muscle Dysfunction Biofeedback).
 Remember, any appropriately BCIA-certified person can serve in this capacity; however, it is important to find a good relationship where both the candidate and mentor agree that their work styles, professional background, and client base would be compatible.

 What if I want to use a mentor who is not BCIA-certified?